Here are some things that have happened since last week’s update.

 Password policy implemented

 The Projectify sign-up page now implements a password policy.
-Passwords are checked using the default Django password validation rules.
+Projectify checks passwords using the default Django password validation rules.

 The rules at the time of writing are as follows: